dbdesign-students-spring2024/6-mongodb-analysis-anasmzzm/README.md

 ]
 ```

 This query groups the listings by neighborhood and finds the average of review_scores_rating.
-It returns only those neighborhoods with an average rating above or equal to 4, and sorts the information in descending order.
+It returns neighborhoods with an average rating above or equal to 4, and sorts the neighborhoods in descending order.
 In our case, we only had three neighborhoods, but all of them were listed.
-This may tell prospective tourists that San Francisco is a generally great area to visit, but specifically in order from Hayes Valley, the general San Francisco area, and Noe Valley.
+This may tell prospective tourists that San Francisco is a generally great area to visit, but specifically to get accomodation in  Hayes Valley, then the general San Francisco area, and last but not least Noe Valley.